 Average Credit Score in America: 2021 Report

-Knowing your score is important to assess whether you're a well-qualified borrower who is likely to be approved for loans at favorable terms, or whether there is room for improvement.
 It's also helpful to understand how your score compares to the average, both in the United States generally and for people within your demographic group.

 The data below on the average credit scores in America will tell you everything you need to know to see where you stand when it comes to your credit.